GRANTS & AWARDS

 Grant Requirements & Guidelines

-Grant award decisions are made through a careful and detailed peer-review selection process led by CCF's Medical Advisors and approved by CCF's Board of Directors.
-A study's scientific excellence and relevance to primary forms of pediatric cardiomyopathy is key to being selected for funding.
+Grant award decisions are made through a careful and detailed peer-review selection process led by CCF’s Medical Advisors and approved by CCF’s Board of Directors.
+A study's scientific merit and contribution to the field of pediatric cardiomyopathy is key to being selected for funding.
 Preference will be given to studies on primary cardiomyopathy and where no other funding organization exists for the form of cardiomyopathy being studied.
-Details about the grant review process can be obtained by downloading CCF's Grant Requirements & Guidelines document.
+Details about the grant review process can be obtained by downloading CCF’s Grant Requirements & Guidelines document.

 CCF & American Heart Association